-Application number 17-29-C-00-ORD is to impose and use a passenger facility charge (PFC) at Chicago O'Hare International Airport (ORD).
+Application number 17-30-U-00-ORD is to use a passenger facility charge (PFC) collected at Chicago O'Hare International Airport (ORD), at ORD.

-In accordance with §158.29 of Title 14, Code of Federal Regulations ("CFR") of the Federal Aviation Regulations, this Final Agency Decision (FAD) includes the appropriate determinations to approve or disapprove, in whole or in part, imposition of a PFC at ORD and use of PFC revenue on a project at ORD.
+In accordance with §158.29 of Title 14, Code of Federal Regulations ("CFR") of the Federal Aviation Regulations1, this Final Agency Decision (FAD) includes all the appropriate determinations to approve or disapprove, in whole or in part, use of PFC revenue on one project at ORD.